monopole/shexec/README.md

 The purpose of a shell, as opposed to a single-purpose program that doesn't prompt for commands, is to allow state that endures over multiple commands.

-State contains things like authentication, authorization, secrets obtained from vaults, caches, database connections, etc.
+The state contains things like authentication, authorization, secrets obtained from vaults, caches, database connections, etc.

-A shell lets a user pay to build that state once, then run many commands in the context of that state.
+A shell lets a user pay to build that state once, then run multiple commands in the context of that state.

 ### Commands influence commands